reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

     @Document("comments")
     data class Comment(...){...}

+Also, add an annotation **@Id** to specify the primary key __id of the document, or MongoDB will automatically generate the field.

+    @Id
+    private val postId: Int

 #### Spring Boot MongoDB API
 There is an API to easily connect the model and the DB, and to use methods for CRUD operations.
 Its implementation is done in a repository, so we will create this one.